The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Pennsylvania, US

 Offers Telehealth

-Kathryn Davis is a Neurologist in Philadelphia, Pennsylvania.
+Kathryn Davis is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Davis is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-Her top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Lennox-Gastaut Syndrome (LGS), and Deep Brain Stimulation.
+She is also highly rated in 18 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Lennox-Gastaut Syndrome (LGS), and Deep Brain Stimulation.
+Dr. Davis is board certified in Psych & Neurology/Epilepsy (AMA)Neurology, 2008.
 Dr. Davis is currently accepting new patients.

 What is the definition of Juvenile Myoclonic Epilepsy?